uladkasach/Meta/_markdown/research/Cellular_Modeling.md

 At a high level, the goal is to predict whether certain configurations would lead to successful constructs through a scaffold-free biofabrication technique.
 In other words, we wanted to make sure that the cells in the construct will 1. successfully construct the target structure after fusion and 2. survive the fabrication process in light of metabolic limitations (lack of oxygen, too much lactic acid, etc).

 The main innovation that this work produced was the incorporation of metabolic processes and cell-environment interactions during the simulation.
-It is certain that simulations such as the one created for this project will be critical in biofabrication - in the very least this project demonstrates that modeling cell-environment interactions is possible and computationally feasible.
+It is certain that simulations, like the one created in this project, will be critical in biofabrication - in the very least this project demonstrates that modeling cell-environment interactions is possible and computationally feasible.

 ## Publication
 This research resulted in a publication of this work that does an excellent job summarizing the most completed aspects of the simulation software and its capabilities.
 It was published in the Journal of Biofabrication under the title: [A heuristic computational model of basic cellular processes and oxygenation during spheroid-dependent biofabrication][Cellular_Modeling_Link]